Indian Premier League suspended after more COVID-19 cases

 The suspension could cause travel problems for players, with countries such as Australia temporarily barring travelers from India.
 Britain has imposed quarantine on incoming travelers.

 A decision this week by the Australian government to suspend all incoming flights from India and threaten big fines or possibly jail for anyone caught trying to beat the system prompted a wave of criticism.
-Commentator and former test batsman Michael Slater vented on social media, telling Prime Minister Scott Morrison he could have “blood on your hands” for preventing Australian citizens returning in the next weeks.
+Commentator and former international Michael Slater vented on social media, telling Prime Minister Scott Morrison he could have “blood on your hands” for preventing Australian citizens returning in the next weeks.

 Meanwhile, Cricket Australia and the players’ union have been trying to work out contingencies to ensure the health and safety of players such as Steve Smith and David Warner, including charter flights to other countries.

-Cricket Australia issued a statement saying the national governing body and the union “respect the decision of the Australian Government to pause travel from India until at least May 15 and will not seek exemptions.”
+Cricket Australia issued a statement saying the national governing body and the union “respect the decision of the Australian government to pause travel from India until at least May 15 and will not seek exemptions.”

 “CA is in direct contact with the BCCI as they work through plans to ensure the safe accommodation and repatriation of Australian players, coaches, match officials and commentators back home.”